A first-passage-time theory for search and capture of chromosomes by microtubules in mitosis: Introduction

+In the earlier studies, it has generally been assumed, on the basis of probabilistic arguments, that the rescue frequency should be optimally zero.
+However, small, but non-zero rescue frequency is typically observed in mitotic cells, and the existing theoretical results cannot be used to analyze this case.
+Also, the earlier studies have generally ignored the finite cell size which limits long searches, and is likely to be crucial at least in small cells.
+The number of searching microtubules was generally assumed constant, while this is a fluctuating quantity, controlled by the nucleation rate at the centrosomes.

+The primary motivation behind the present paper is to present a rigorous theoretical method for calculating the search time for arbitrary rescue frequency, nucleation rate and cell size/radius.
+The formalism presented here is based on a set of Greens functions and first passage densities for microtubule dynamics, related through a set of convolution equations.
+As such, this approach permits us to derive an implicit expression for the probability distribution of the search time for a single chromosome/target.
+Existing theoretical results follow from our more general expressions in the appropriate limits.We believe that this formalism will be useful in obtaining a great deal of insight into microtubule dynamics in {\it in vivo} situations, and may well find applications in other related problems.

-In the following sections, we discuss the problem and the model, develop the formalism to address the problem, and present our results.
-The results are then analyzed in the context of available experimental observations.
+In the following sections, we discuss the problem and the model, develop the formalism to address the problem, and analyze our results, first in theoretically interesting limits.
+The results are then discussed in the context of available experimental observations.
+We then conclude with a summary of our findings and mention a few directions in which this study may be extended.
+Two appendices supplement the mathematical part of the paper.